Lanchon/haystack/README.md

 Because of feature creep, Haystack is not as simple as the patch linked above.
 It is broken up in layers to avoid code duplication and to give you choices of what to apply.

 - Hooks (required): these are simple adapters to hook all versions of Android from 1.5 Cupcake to 7.0 Nougat.
-(See [patch] (https://github.com/Lanchon/haystack/tree/master/patches-src/sigspoof-hook-4.1-6.0/services.jar).)
+(See [patch](https://github.com/Lanchon/haystack/tree/master/patches-src/sigspoof-hook-4.1-6.0/services.jar).)
 - Core (required): this is the main code of the patch that spoofs signatures based on metadata in the application manifest.
 Other cores that obtain fake signatures from different sources might follow up later; the need to modify an app's manifest to spoof its signature is not ideal in some situations.
-(See [patch] (https://github.com/Lanchon/haystack/blob/master/patches-src/sigspoof-core/services.jar/GeneratePackageInfoHook.java).)
+(See [patch](https://github.com/Lanchon/haystack/blob/master/patches-src/sigspoof-core/services.jar/GeneratePackageInfoHook.java).)
 - UI (optional): these patches add a global signature spoofing enable/disable switch to the application section in developer settings.
 Other UIs could be implemented in the future, such as a per-app setting using Android 6.0's runtime permissions, or a per-app setting for all semi-recent CyanogenMod roms using their Privacy Guard framework.
-(See [services.jar] (https://github.com/Lanchon/haystack/blob/master/patches-src/sigspoof-ui-global-4.1-6.0/services.jar/GeneratePackageInfoHook.java) and [Settings.apk] (https://github.com/Lanchon/haystack/blob/master/patches-src/sigspoof-ui-global-4.1-6.0/Settings.apk/DevelopmentSettings.java) patches.)
+(See [services.jar](https://github.com/Lanchon/haystack/blob/master/patches-src/sigspoof-ui-global-4.1-6.0/services.jar/GeneratePackageInfoHook.java) and [Settings.apk](https://github.com/Lanchon/haystack/blob/master/patches-src/sigspoof-ui-global-4.1-6.0/Settings.apk/DevelopmentSettings.java) patches.)

 Haystack is based on the concepts of filesets and patches.
 Filesets are groups of files that are typically pulled from a device to be operated upon (patched) and later pushed back to the same device.
 Patches are sets of DexPatcher patches applied as a single unit to one or more files of a fileset.
-Haystack includes bash scripts to apply [binary patches] (https://github.com/Lanchon/haystack/tree/master/patches) that do most of the work for you:
+Haystack includes bash scripts to apply [binary patches](https://github.com/Lanchon/haystack/tree/master/patches) that do most of the work for you:

 - `pull-fileset`: pulls a fileset from a device via adb.
 - `push-fileset`: pushes a fileset back to a device via adb.
 - `patch-fileset`: patches a fileset that resides on your PC.

-Additionally there are scripts to build patches [from source] (https://github.com/Lanchon/haystack/tree/master/patches-src):
+Additionally there are scripts to build patches [from source](https://github.com/Lanchon/haystack/tree/master/patches-src):

 - `build-patch`: compiles and packages a haystack patch (which might include several DexPatcher patches to be applied to several files of a fileset).
 - `dedex-fileset`: dedex a fileset (ie, process with **d2j-dex2jar**) ahead-of-time for improved build performance (otherwise, `build-patch` dedexes just-in-time).